icpc/ccs-specs/Contest_API.md

 Clients with the `contest_start` [capability](#capabilities) have the ability to set or clear the contest start time via a PATCH method.

-The PATCH must include a valid JSON object with only two or three properties allowed: the contest `id` (used for verification), a `start_time` (a `<TIME>` value or `null`), and an optional `countdown_pause_time` (`<RELTIME>`).
+The PATCH must include a valid JSON object with two or three
+properties: the contest `id` (used for verification), a `start_time` (a `<TIME>` value or `null`), and an optional `countdown_pause_time` (`<RELTIME>`).
 As above, `countdown_pause_time` can only be non-null when start time is null.